What is B2B lead generation?

 Response SLAs: Service-level agreements ensuring leads get timely follow-up when they hit qualification thresholds

+When automation breaks down, teams revert to manually downloading lists weekly, and by the time signals are acted on, the intent window has closed.
 When both teams work from the same playbook with the same data, lead quality improves and conversion rates climb.
 RevOps governance maintains consistency across systems and processes.

 Use intent signals to identify in-market accounts, then personalize outreach based on firmographic, role, and behavioral data.
 Test systematically to find what drives replies and conversions.